 Warehouse exit fees

-This relates to metals held under warrants in LME registered warehouses.
-MG hold the metal as security.
-Under US GAAP, revenue recognition rules require that exit fees be recorded upon the removal of the inventory from the warehouse.
+This relates to metals held under warrants in Henry Bath warehouses.Under US GAAP, revenue recognition rules require that exit fees be recorded upon the removal of the inventory from the warehouse.
 Under MGL’s UK accounting policies, exit fees are recorded once inventory is placed in a warehouse, as the fees are then fixed in monetary terms and are considered to be unavoidable, although the actual timing of future withdrawal is not known.
 Exit fees could be discounted to their present value if the withdrawal date could be estimated, but the group doesn’t discount these and an adjustment was never booked, as it was deemed to be not material.

 Repos and reverse repos